 Hormonal therapies work by altering the production or activity of particular hormones in the body.
 They are most commonly used to treat breast cancer and prostate cancer.
 The type of hormone therapy given depends on the type of cancer being treated.

 There are several different types of hormonal therapy.
 They are usually given as either tablets or injections.
 The side effects will vary and depend on the individual drug.
-General side effects can include tiredness, headaches, feeling sick and muscle/joint aches.
+General side effects can include tiredness, headaches, feeling sick and muscle or joint aches.

 Stem cells are blood cells at their earliest stage of development.
 All blood cells develop from stem cells.
 Bone marrow is a spongy material inside the bones.
 The bone marrow is where stem cells are made.

-There are two different types of stem cell transplants:
+There are 2 different types of stem cell transplants:

 - high-dose treatment with stem cell support